jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 First download the Geth tool.
 After downloading, store in a folder on your C: drive.
 I named mine *geth* because it's memorable to me.
 You'll see multiple applications.
 The Geth suite has multiple programs.
 We are only going to to need the **geth** and **puppeth** applications.

-## Task 1 - geth: Creating Network Node 1.
+## Task 1 - geth: Creating Network Node/Wallet 1.

-Blockchains require nodes to run the network.
-We create nodes in geth application that will generate wallet addresses.
+`geth` is used to create wallet addresses.

 * On Git-bash navigate to your folder with your Geth tools.
 * The `./geth` commmand starts geth program.
 We will use `account new` feature to create a new account node.